 Manual is an interesting competing app; it makes shooting simpler while still allowing for control over many manual settings.

 Since Google Camera no longer exists, the camera application used by an Android smartphone will depend on its particular make and model.
 However, there are a number of other comprehensive third-party camera applications available for Android devices, such as Camera Zoom FX, Open Camera (open source) or Camera MX.

 Essential image sharing applications

-In this area, VSCO, one of the world leaders of photo editing on the computer, has made itself a name on mobile with the application VSCO Cam (available on iOS and Android).
-More than just offering advanced editing options, such as filters which is what VSCO is known for, this application is also a social network of “premium” (some would say hipster) photos.
+With this in mind, VSCO, one of the world leaders in computer photo editing, has made a name for itself in the mobile market with its VSCO Cam application (available for iOS and Android).
+In addition to providing advanced editing options and access to the filters that have made its reputation, this application also features a social network of “premium” photos.

 Essential image editing applications

 There are many applications for touching up your photos directly on your mobile device.
 Here is a selection of the applications we found to be most effective.
 The computing power of today’s smartphones allows them to function as veritable mobile workstations.
 You can take full advantage of this power by transferring your photos directly to your mobile device by means of an app and a WiFi, Bluetooth or NFC connection (connectivity found on the majority of modern photophones).